The 301 Redirect Bible: Best Practices for Permanent URL Redirection

 Link Equity Loss: A redirect ensures that any backlinks and authority a URL had are transferred to the new URL location.
 Without it, link equity is lost and it’s like starting all over again with a new URL.

-What types of redirects are there?
+What are the types of redirects and how are they used?

 “Content” isn’t just words on a page.
 There is text content, image content, pdf content, and video content!
-Examples of extensions for content pages: html .pdf, .jpg, .png, .mp4.
+Examples of extensions for content pages: .html .pdf, .jpg, .png, .mp4.

 Moving a page